Product Guide

 Option 1: Show a Message

-When set to Show Message, the form is replaced with a confirmation message after submission.
-This is a simple thank-you screen that lets the visitor know their submission was received.
-The default message acknowledges the submission, but you can customize the text.
+The form is replaced with a confirmation message.
+It's a simple thank-you screen that lets visitors know their submission was received.
+You can customize the text.

 Option 2: Deliver a Freebie

-When set to Deliver Freebie, the form submission triggers the automatic delivery of a free digital product to the visitor.
-After submitting the form, the visitor receives an email with a download link for the product you selected.
-This turns your contact form into a powerful lead magnet -- visitors provide their contact information in exchange for something valuable.
+The form submission triggers automatic delivery of a free digital product via email.
+This turns your contact form into a lead magnet -- visitors share their info in exchange for something valuable.

-This option is a highly effective strategy for building your contact list.
-Instead of asking visitors to fill out a form with no immediate reward, you offer them something tangible (an e-book, template, checklist, preset pack, or any other digital download) in exchange for their information.
+Instead of asking people to fill out a form with no immediate reward, you offer something tangible (an e-book, template, checklist, preset pack, or other digital download) in exchange.

 The post-action settings showing the two options: Show Message and Deliver Freebie with a product selector